Scuba Diving in Phuket – Day Trip Dive Sites

 Koh Doc Mai

 This small, jungle topped limestone island lies halfway between Shark Point and Phuket.
 It provides some of the best wall diving in the area with sea fans, soft corals and colourful sea life decorating its underwater cliffs.
 Look out for white eyed morays, nudibranchs and rarities such as seahorses and ghost pipefish.
 Depths from 5-25m make this a perfect multilevel dive.
 There are also several caverns on the East side – don’t go too far in without special training.
-Most often dived as a 3rd dive of the day after King Cruiser and Shark Point or Anemone Reef.
+Most often dived as a 3rd dive of a 3 dive day after the King Cruiser and Shark Point or Anemone Reef.